chippy1402/obsidian-otd-photo/README.md

 - Added mobile Photos, It will now embed the Photos on that day in the current Note by Date with fall back.
 - Things to do,
 - Add more Gallery Options
+- I might add this to Obsidian Community Plugins some day!

 ---